 The \$14 million in Grant 1 is for design and construction, and the specific scope will not be known until the outcome of the planning process funded by a \$2 million allocation in Grant 2.
-In the third quarter 2012, a \$1.9 million subrecipient agreement between LMDC and Department of Parks and Recreation (DPR) was signed for the planning and design process, and DPR contracted with a consultant to provide these services.
+In the fourth quarter 2012, the planning process, funded in Grant 2, started with Department of Parks and Recreation (DPR) and their consultant.
+Meetings with community members occurred to discuss what the design of Pier 42 should include.